mandeep-s1ngh/nc-news/README.md

 - Down vote on an article
 - Show the comments on an article
 - Hide the comments on an article
+- View a list of topics
+- View a list of articles associated with each topic

 ## <ins>Local Setup</ins>